Goal tracking methods compared: how to pick the one that fits

 Pick the method that matches your actual review rhythm, not the one you aspire to.
 Pair your tracking approach with regular goal achievement reviews to keep the system honest.

-The Method-Goal Fit Test filters tracking approaches by goal structure, volume, and review frequency so the system matches real constraints rather than ideal ones.
+The Method-Goal Fit Test (our framework) matches tracking approaches to goal structure, volume, and review frequency so the system fits real life, not ideal conditions.

 Why does combining methods work better than picking one?